Best WordPress hosting of 2022: top 8 options to choose from

 SiteGround tops the list of best WordPress hosting for offering truly WordPress-catered services.
 Its whole hosting platform is focused on the CMS, offering custom management, security, and speed solutions to make it even more powerful.

 - For starters, you get all of the basics – auto WordPress installation, updates, and migration services.
-The auto-setup process will also help you launch a website in mere minutes.
+The auto-setup process will also help you launch a website in mere minutes, while the Starter plugin will also help with building the site.

 - Additionally, management features include WordPress staging – you can create a copy of your site to test out changes securely and easily.
 Also, it's possible to add collaborator accounts for your designers/developers.
 This way, they don't need to share the same account details.